live-wire/journal/networking/README.md

 	- Define R value, then keep modifying the graph such that the graph achieves the desired R value threshold.
 	- $R = \sum_{k=1}^m s_kt_k$ where s is the weight/service vector and t is the topology vector containing graph metrics like (clustering coefficient, average degree, algebraic connectivity etc.)
 	- Assuming deterministic and Linear (Calculating E[R] is easy!)
-	- Issues:
+	- _Issues_:
-		- Linearity - WHy?
+		- Linearity - Why ?
+Too simple ?
 		- Dimension m - (Number of metrics)
 		- Dependence of metrics on each other (correlation) Solution: Use eigenvectors
 		- Normalization: Compare graphs with different number of nodes and links
 		- Service decomposition: How to find weight corresponding to a metric?
-- Robustness Envelope
+- _Robustness Envelope_
 	- Resillience - network's capability to withstand perturbations(removal/rewiring of links).
 	- Find probability contours(envelope) of the R value on introducing n perturbations.
 	- Looking at R vs attacks graph:
 		- Look at area under the curve (R value) (higher the better)
 		- Sensitivity: how spread out the contour plots are around the line. (lower/smaller the better)
 	- Try out strategies when introducing perturbations like removing nodes with highest degree/betweenness/eigenvectors etc.

 ---
 `Lecture 5`
 - Create a graph from the circuit provided and find directions of links in the graph (direction of current) Find currents $y_{ij}$ and node voltages $v_i$